Skip to main content

 There are two different ways to install Browser library:

-The former is the recommended way, because it is (most likely) an simpler way, because users do not have install NodeJS.
-In this installation method, it is possible to install the NodeJS dependencies as a precompiled Python wheel package called BrowserBatteries, example with pip or some other python package manager.
-BrowserBatteries contains NodeJS binary, all the NodeJS dependencies and entry point the start the internal GRPC server compiled as a single executable.
+The former is the recommended approach because it is (most likely) simpler: the user does not need to install NodeJS.
+With this installation method, it is possible to install the NodeJS dependencies as a precompiled Python wheel package called BrowserBatteries, for example with pip or another Python package manager.
+BrowserBatteries contains the NodeJS binary, all the NodeJS dependencies, and an entry point to start the internal gRPC server compiled as a single executable.

-The down side of this installation is that Browser project does not provide the BrowserBatteries package for every possible OS and CPU architecture, specially the some Linux distribution might use version of gcc which we do not support.
+The downside of this installation is that the Browser project does not provide the BrowserBatteries package for every possible OS and CPU architecture.
+In particular, some Linux distributions might use a version of gcc that we do not support.

-The other down side is that BrowserBatteries contains only dependencies which are needed to run Browser library.
-Users might have dependencies which are not included and therefore user might want to use installation with NodeJS.
+Another downside is that BrowserBatteries contains only dependencies that are needed to run Browser library.
+Users might have dependencies which are not included and therefore a user might want to use an installation with NodeJS.

 The other option is to install with NodeJS.
 The advantage of this method is that, users can install extra NodeJS dependencies and choose the OS more freely (BrowserBatteries is provided with only a handful of OS and CPU combinations) because if OS supports Python and NodeJS, it is very likely that it is possible to run Browser library in it.